23 Best Places to Visit in Central Mexico in Fall and Winter

 Just 37 miles from Querétaro City lies Bernal, a captivating Pueblo Mágico that offers a handful of compelling attractions.

-Bernal is famous for the impressive Peña de Bernal, one of the world’s tallest monoliths, measuring over 1,000 feet.
-The feature is a UNESCO World Heritage site and a popular destination for hikers and climbers.
+Bernal is renowned for the impressive Peña de Bernal, one of the world’s tallest monoliths, measuring over 1,000 feet.

 Whether you opt to ascend the monolith or simply enjoy it from afar, Bernal is a lovely town to visit.
 You’ll enjoy wandering the colorful streets and sampling local food as you go.